 What’s missing here is more information about the product.

 Remember, these people randomly clicked on ‘Access’ and then clicked through to ‘Pricing.’
 They have no real idea what the product looks like yet, or what it does, save these given bullet points.
-A video demo or longer feature page would go a long way.

 Ok let’s see what we get when we scroll down on the page.